-Offers individualized learning opportunities for development.
-Content and knowledge or skill expectations are established between the student and instructor, and documented in an Independent Study contract.
+Offers individualized learning opportunities for knowledge or skill development.
+Content and expectations are established between the student and instructor, and documented in an Independent Study contract.

-SPAN 97 2.00 credits Spanish Grammar For Beginners: Present Tense Verbs
+Spanish Grammar for Beginners: Present Tense Verbs

 Enables understanding of verb conjugation in the present tense in Spanish.
 Presents minimal vocabulary and does not concern oral proficiency.
 While this course is self-directed, students may be assisted by a tutor or an instructor.
 Graded on a credit/no credit basis.
 (Formerly known as INDV 097)